 Canon have made some changes to the ink monitor disabling process - with certain late model printers (eg. Canon Pixma TR8500/8560, TS6300/6360/6365, TS8100/8160, TS8200/8260, TS8300/8360, TS9100/9160, TS9500/9560/9565) and more than likely any future models.

 So ... what does the ink monitor do?

 Another ink monitor function is to stop the printer working - before any ink runs out.
-Handy feature that can extend printhead life, but at the same time a major obstacle - if you want to refill the ink cartridges.
+Handy feature, but at the same time a major obstacle - if you plan to refill ink cartridges.

 Canon ink printers offer refillers the option to disable the ink monitoring (have always done so).
 With the monitoring disabled, the ink level gauge stops functioning (indicates empty), but the printer continues working regardless.

-This means that empty ink tanks can be refilled and should get accepted by the printer ok.
+This means that empty ink tanks/cartridges can be refilled and should get accepted by the printer and continue working.

-Non genuine ink tanks will get recognized ok initially and work perfectly well, but only until the printer reports 'ink out' condition.
-At that point any non genuine tank may stop getting recognized, even if it had worked fine until then.
+Non genuine (even older versions) ink tanks might get recognized ok initially and work perfectly well, but only until the printer reports 'ink out' condition.
+At that point any non genuine tank may stop getting recognized, even if it had worked perfectly well until then.

 Note: Keeping ink tanks topped up and never running out of ink makes no difference at all, as far as the monitoring goes.
 Actual ink levels are not relevant, as Canon printers don't monitor actual levels.

 YES ... there is now!